stephanj/GitHubMCP/README.md

   - Create comments on pull requests
   - Merge pull requests

+- **Branch Management**
+  - List branches in a repository
+  - Create new branches

+- **Commit Management**
+  - Get detailed information about commits
+  - List commits with filtering options
+  - Search for commits by message

+- **Content Management**
+  - Get file contents from repositories
+  - List directory contents
+  - Create or update files
+  - Search for code within repositories

 These operations are exposed as tools for Large Language Models using the Model Context Protocol (MCP), allowing AI systems to safely interact with GitHub through its API.

 ## Getting Started